 Proven and recommended mitigation method.
-Should be used in combination with weighted branch lines and bird scaring lines (Duckworth 1995; Gales et al. 1998; Klaer & Polacheck 1998; Brothers et al. 1999; McNamara et al. 1999; Gilman et al. 2005; Baker & Wise 2005; Jiménez et al. 2009; 2014; Melvin et al. 2013; 2014).
+Should be used in combination with weighted branch lines and bird scaring lines (Duckworth 1995; Gales et al. 1998; Klaer & Polacheck 1998; Brothers et al. 1999; McNamara et al. 1999; Gilman et al. 2005; 2023; Baker & Wise 2005; Jiménez et al. 2009; 2014; 2020; Melvin et al. 2013; 2014; Rollinson et al. 2016; Rollinson 2017; Melvin et al. 2023).

 Setting longlines at night (defined as the time between the end of nautical twilight and before nautical dawn as set out in the Nautical Almanac tables for relevant latitude, local time and date) is highly effective at reducing incidental mortality of seabirds because the majority of vulnerable seabirds are inactive at night.
 However, night setting is not as effective for crepuscular/ nocturnal foragers (e.g. White-chinned Petrels, Procellaria aequinoctialis).
-Consequently, night setting should be used in combination with weighted branch lines and bird scaring lines (Klaer & Polacheck 1998; Brothers et al. 1999; McNamara et al. 1999; Gilman et al. 2005; Baker & Wise 2005; Jiménez et al. 2009; 2014; Melvin et al. 2013; 2014).
+Consequently, night setting should be used in combination with weighted branch lines and bird scaring lines (Klaer & Polacheck 1998; Brothers et al. 1999; McNamara et al. 1999; Gilman et al. 2005; Baker & Wise 2005; Jiménez et al. 2009; 2014; 2020; Melvin et al. 2013; 2014).
 The effectiveness of this measure may be reduced during bright moonlight and when using intense deck lights, and is less practical in high latitudes during summer, when the time between nautical dusk and dawn is limited.

 No setting should take place between nautical dawn and nautical dusk.
 Nautical dawn and nautical dusk are defined as set out in the Nautical Almanac tables for relevant latitude, local time and date.
+Setting longlines across night and day does not represent night setting: either when setting commences at night and finishes after the nautical dawn, or when setting commences prior to the nautical dusk and continues into the night.